Ear Tips

 Comfort.
 Of course this is important.
 We’re choosing not to have a headset clamped to our heads and we don’t want to just trade that for a new mode of torture.
 A big consideration for comfort is selecting the correct size ear tip for each of your ear canals.
 Many of us have left and right ear canals that are quite different in size and shape.
 An ear tip that is too big will become uncomfortable on a long flight.
 If you’re in search of the lap of luxury, you’ll want to try a premium heat sensitive memory foam tip.
 You just might never go back.

 Time Between Replacement.
 Foam ear tips are not designed for perpetual use and need to be replaced.
 Their effectiveness is significantly decreased as they get dirty.
-The standard yellow tips will last about 20 hours for most, or less if those hours are flown far apart.
+The standard yellow tips will last about 25 hours for most.
 For those that produce a lot of wax, that may be as low as 10-15 hours.
 Premium ear tips with better foam can last up to 50 hours or so, although, it again depends on each individual.

 Non-Foam Ear Tips.
 The details above apply mostly to foam ear tips.
 Other options include triple flange silicone ear tips and custom molded ear tips.
 We believe that the noise attenuation of these ear tips are inferior when compared to foam ear tips inserted correctly.
 However, the triple flange silicone ear tips are exceptionally easy to insert quickly and last a long time.
 They might be appropriate for short flights or for passengers as they can be cleaned between uses.
 While molded ear plugs will work with the CQ1, they are not recommended as they do not provide as good of a seal as foam-style ear tips.